 Contributor

-Kira Brunner Don is the editor-in-chief and co-founder of Stranger’s Guide.
+Kira Brunner Don is the Editor-in-Chief and co-founder of Stranger’s Guide.
 She worked as a magazine editor in New York for seventeen years and as a journalist in Eastern Europe and the Balkans.
-She studied philosophy at The New School’s Graduate Faculty and worked at a think tank at Columbia University before joining Lapham’s Quarterly, where she was executive editor for eight years.
-She is co-editor of the book The New Killing Fields: Massacre and the Politics of Intervention and is the founding co-director of the Oakland Book Festival.
+She studied philosophy at The New School’s Graduate Faculty and worked at a think tank at Columbia University before joining Lapham’s Quarterly, where she was Executive Editor for eight years.
+She has received two National Magazine Awards for General Excellence in her role as Editor-in-Chief of Stranger’s Guide and one National Magazine Award in Photography for her photo curation.
+In 2022 she was named the FOLIO: Eddie and Ozzie Award’s Editor of the Year.
+She is co-editor of the book The New Killing Fields: Massacre and the Politics of Intervention and was the co-founder of the Oakland Book Festival.
+She lives in Oakland, California with her two children.

 Abby Rapoport is the publisher and co-founder of Stranger's Guide.
 Abby spent the first portion of her career as a political reporter, covering Texas politics for the Texas Tribune, the Texas Observer and then The American Prospect.
 Her work has also appeared in Glamour, The National Journal and The New Republic.
 Prior to founding Stranger's Guide, she served as Acting Publisher for the Texas Observer and currently chairs the Texas Democracy Foundation.